Dhrishita/VLSI-Design-Half-Adder-and-Half-Subtractor-with-Control-Switch/README.md

 # VLSI-Design-Half-Adder-and-Half-Subtractor-with-Control-Switch
 This project is a VLSI design and implementation of a Half Adder and Half Subtractor with a Control Switch.
 The circuit allows switching between addition and subtraction operations using a single control switch.
 The design involves Boolean equation optimization, gate-level schematic, transistor-level CMOS implementation, stick diagrams, and layout creation using Microwind.

-# Embedded-Smart-Irrigation-System

-The Smart Irrigation System is designed to automate the process of watering plants based on soil moisture levels.
-By utilizing sensors and IoT technologies like the ESP8266, this system provides efficient water usage by activating the water pump when necessary.
-The system also uses Blynk App to monitor environmental conditions such as temperature and humidity, allowing users to receive updates and manage the irrigation system remotely.

 ## Table of Contents

 - [Introduction](#introduction)